davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 - Modern slavery
 - Resource conflicts
 ## Energy
 Energy is [activity and vigour](https://en.wiktionary.org/wiki/%E1%BC%90%CE%BD%CE%AD%CF%81%CE%B3%CE%B5%CE%B9%CE%B1#Ancient_Greek), energy is [work](https://en.wikipedia.org/wiki/Work_(thermodynamics)), [heat](https://en.wikipedia.org/wiki/Heat), [light](https://en.wikipedia.org/wiki/Light), [flow](https://en.wikipedia.org/wiki/Time-translation_symmetry), [electricity](https://en.wikipedia.org/wiki/Electrical_energy), [sound](https://en.wikipedia.org/wiki/Sound_energy).
 Energy is [happiness, pleasure, and living force](https://en.wikipedia.org/wiki/Potentiality_and_actuality).
 Energy is life and all life needs energy.
+How we get and use energy is the central predicaments of existence and, for humanity, maybe more so now than ever before.
 Less philosophically, we get our energy from the sun in different forms which we then use and consume in order to live.

 Connected:
 - Maximum power principle